Latest News

 Powell's remarks on Iran War impact are expected to be heard soon.

-The likelihood of interest rates rising is increased by higher crude oil prices.
-Gold is often seen as an inflation hedge, but high interest rates make it less attractive.
+The likelihood of interest rates increasing is increased by higher crude oil prices.
+Gold is often seen as an inflation hedge, but high interest rates reduce its appeal as a non yielding asset.

-Investors are also focusing their attention on the central bank decisions of the European Central Bank (ECB),?the Bank of England and the Bank of Canada this week.
+Investors are also focusing their attention on the central bank decisions of the Bank of England and the Bank of Canada this week.

 (source: Reuters)